This article may contain compensated links. Please read disclaimer for more info.

-The first day of this road trip Alsace starts exploring the city of Mulhouse.
+The first day of this road trip Alsace starts by exploring the city of Mulhouse.
 After a good breakfast with no rush, spend the morning visiting the old town.
-Mulhouse has a beautiful central square (Place de la Réunion) dominated by the Temple St. Etienne and the town hall, and the surrounding streets are also interesting to explore.
+Mulhouse has a beautiful central square (Place de la Réunion) dominated by the Temple St. Etienne and the Town Hall.
+The surrounding streets are also interesting to explore too.

-However, Mulhouse’s main attractions are the museums of the Automobile (Cité de l’Automobile) and Railway (Cité du Train).
-These two top museums reflect the history of the city, strongly marked by industry.
+Mulhouse’s main attractions are the Automobile Museum (Cité de l’Automobile) and the Railway Museum (Cité du Train).
+These two top museums reflect the history of the city which is strongly influenced by industry.

 Afternoon at La Cité de l’Automobile

-La Cité de l’Automobile, also known as Musée national de l’Automobile, is built around the Schlumpf collection of classic automobiles.
+If there’s time to visit only one museum in Mulhouse, we recommend La Cité de l’Automobile.
+Also known as Musée National de l’Automobile, this fantastic museum is built around the Schlumpf collection of classic automobiles.

-The Schlumpf brothers were two businessmen living in Mulhouse with a passion for cars.
-Their collection, located in one of their former factories, is the largest displayed collection of automobiles and contains the largest and most comprehensive collection of Bugatti cars in the world.
-The museum displays some of the very first cars but also racing cars or luxury cars.
+The Schlumpf brothers were two businessmen with a passion for cars living in Mulhouse.
+Their collection, located in one of their former factories, contains the largest and most comprehensive collection of Bugatti cars in the world.
+The museum displays not only some of the very first Bugatti cars but also racing cars and luxury cars.
 It is amazing!

 TIP: This museum is huge!
-When you arrive, it is a good idea to take the free little train (with commented visit) which wanders around the museum inside to get an overview of the collection and the different sections.
+When you arrive, it is a good idea to take the free little train (with a commentary), which meanders around the museum to get an overview of the collection and the different sections.

-After the visit to the museum, drive to Colmar where you are going to spend three nights.
-For your stay in Colmar, we recommend Hotel Le Colombier, a charming property located in the district of Little Venice.
-This hotel has spacious and stylish rooms, a bar, and a garden to relax.
+After visiting the museum of your choice in Mulhouse, drive to Colmar, where you will spend three nights.
+For your stay in Colmar, we recommend the Hotel Le Colombier, a charming property located in the district of Little Venice.
+This hotel has spacious and stylish rooms, a bar, and a garden in which to relax.

-Day 2 of this road trip Alsace is dedicated to Colmar.
-Located in the center of Alsace, between the major cities of Strasbourg and Mulhouse, the oh-so-pretty Colmar is one of the must-stops of any Alsace road trip.
-This medium-sized city is frequently voted as one of the most beautiful cities in Europe, and it has many monuments and magnificent typical neighborhoods.
+Day 2 of this road trip Alsace is dedicated to visiting Colmar.
+Located in the center of Alsace, between Strasbourg and Mulhouse, the oh-so-pretty Colmar is one of the must-stops of any Alsace road trip.
+This medium-sized city is frequently voted as one of Europe’s most beautiful cities, and it has many monuments and typical neighborhoods.

 You are going to love walking around Colmar.
-The Old Town of Colmar is very picturesque, made of half-timbered houses, cobblestone lanes, and quaint canals.
+The Old Town of Colmar is very picturesque, with half-timbered houses, cobblestone lanes, and quaint canals.
 Don’t miss La Petite Venise, Colmar’s most picturesque neighborhood built along the main canal.

 In Colmar, you have one of the best museums in the region, the Unterlinden Museum.
-Once a monastery, it is now filled with masterpieces from the Middle Ages to Modern Art.
+Once a monastery, it is now filled with masterpieces of art from the Middle Ages to Modern Art.

-Also, a signposted trail leads visitors in a 6.1km loop around the city (estimated time: 2.5 hours).
-The route is outlined on the free Colmar Old Town Map from the tourist office or simply follow the golden triangles (embossed with Lady Liberty) to top Colmar sights.
+A signposted walking trail leads visitors in a 6.1km loop around the city (estimated time: 2.5 hrs).
+The route is outlined on the free Colmar Old Town Map from the tourist office, or follow the golden triangles along the way (embossed with Lady Liberty) to the top Colmar sights.